 Jobs & Internships

-Landing your dream internship or first job is no small task but our Career Development Center and the Bulldogs4HIRE database make the process a whole lot easier.
+Landing your dream internship or first job is no small task but our Career Development Center and the Handshake database make the process a whole lot easier.

 DeSales’ Career Development Center offers all kinds of tools and resources to help you secure the perfect externship, earn class credit through an internship, or find your career after graduation.
 One-on-one coaching, networking events, interview practice and etiquette dinners…if it’s a service that’s helpful to your career development you’ll more than likely find it readily available through the Career Development Center.

-In addition, DeSales’ students have lifelong access to Bulldogs4HIRE — a searchable database of internship, part-time job, full-time job, work-study and volunteer opportunity announcement that the Career Development Office receives from employers.
-Bulldogs4HIRE also allows employers to find you!
-Post your resume and connect your Bulldogs4HIRE account to your LinkedIn profile to put yourself in front of prospective employers from any number of fields.
+In addition, DeSales’ students have lifelong access to Handshake — a searchable database of internship, part-time job, full-time job, work-study and volunteer opportunity announcements that the Career Development Office receives from employers.
+Handshake also allows employers to find you!
+Post your resume and connect your Handshake account to your LinkedIn profile to put yourself in front of prospective employers from any number of fields

 Externships are a short-term shadowing experience.
 Starting your first year, you can explore a career path of interest by spending a day at work with a DSU Alumni.
 Externships allow you to learn more about a career field or work environment.
 If you make a good impression, it could open the door to future opportunities (internship, summer job, etc.).